 September weather in British Columbia can be unpredictable, with a mix of warm and sunny days as well as cooler, wetter spells.
 While the province can experience mild temperatures during this time of year, it’s important to be prepared for all types of weather.

 September is typically a transitional month, as summer gradually shifts into fall.
-In some parts of British Columbia, you may experience warm, dry weather that’s perfect for outdoor activities such as hiking, fishing, and camping.
+In some parts of British Columbia, you may experience warm, dry weather that’s perfect for outdoor activities such as hiking and fishing.
 However, it’s important to note that temperatures can drop significantly in the early morning and evening, so it’s wise to pack layers and ensure you have proper rain gear in case of sudden changes in weather.

 Average Temperature in British Columbia in September

-- In the mountains: In the Rocky Mountains, including places like Banff and Jasper, temperatures will be slightly colder, with average daytime temperatures of 8-12°C (45-55°F) and nighttime temperatures near freezing at 0-4°C (32-40°F).
+In the Rocky Mountains, temperatures will be slightly colder, with average daytime temperatures of 8-12°C (45-55°F) and nighttime temperatures near freezing at 0-4°C (32-40°F).
 It’s important to note that temperatures can vary greatly, and snowfall is possible in the higher elevations.

 Rainfall in British Columbia in September